Donaldoo/holbertonschool-printf/README.md

                                          # _printf Function

 ***The _printf function is created as part of _printf project for Holberton School.
-This Repo has has all the code for our (Donaldoo II & tizihoxha's) custom function called _printf().
+This Repo has has all the code for our (Donaldoo & tizihoxha's) custom function called _printf().
 It is a mini-version of C Language function printf() from stdio.h, and our function _printf() attempts to replicate some of the processess of the C function printf().***
 <img img align="center" width="400" height="400" src="https://app.slack.com/client/T02BUAW9Y5N/D03GTHSR3V2">
 (This function is similar with [printf](https://man7.org/linux/man-pages/man3/printf.3.html).)